DSFE-Program/Cybersecurity-Assessment-Week-Two/README.md

 1. Common examples of threats to an organization's physical facilities domain

-2. Design a cybersecurity awareness poster
+2. Create a cybersecurity awareness poster